Jan Harold Brunvand: Post-retirement career

 Brunvand retired from the University of Utah in 1996, but continued doing some research and writing as professor emeritus of English.

+He frequently writes for publications dedicated to skiing, vintage automobiles and fly fishing.
+Once in a while, Brunvand's hobbies and academic interests intersect, notably with an article in The American Fly Fisher debunking a fake quotation by Thoreau.
+He writes a series of columns on Seniors Skiing.com.

 Brunvand was a guest on National Public Radio's All Things Considered in September 1999.
-He spoke Noah Adams about his book Too Good to be True: The Colossal Book of Urban Legends.
+He spoke to Noah Adams about his book Too Good to be True: The Colossal Book of Urban Legends.

 His Encyclopedia of Urban Legends, illustrated by Randy Hickman, was published by ABC-CLIO in 2001.

 He gave the keynote address at the 2003 meeting of the Missouri Folklore Society.
 He was a speaker at the World Skeptics Congress in Italy in 2004.
 His is a fellow of the Committee for Skeptical Inquiry, formerly known as the Committee for the Scientific Investigation of Claims of the Paranormal.
 In 2003 Brunvand was awarded CSICOP's Distinguished Skeptic Award.

 Brunvand's book Be Afraid, Be Very Afraid: The Book of Scary Urban Legends was published in 2004 by W.W.
 Norton and Company.